mmyros/openephys_to_phy/README.md

 The layout for each probe MUST be changed to obtain meaningful results in the file: oeprobe_cambr
 It is written to facilitate copy/pasting vertically the layouts.
 For reference, see the picture of the probe with ID 'mmy1' in https://mmyros.github.io/github.io/cambr_intan.html

+The file oe2dat creates a large binary data file that phy can use from smaller .continuous files for each channel which are created by open ephys system.
+It is easy to modify it for any other recording system as long as you can load the raw files in Matlab.